 We understand that everyone’s recovery will look different and will do our best to accommodate your needs and concerns in formalizing a treatment plan.
 Reach out to our team to learn if this is the right treatment method for you.

 At Vertava Health Ohio, our goal is to provide the most effective treatment options to our clients so you can recover as quickly as possible and reduce the risk of relapse.
 In order to do this, we use evidence-based practices that are effective and helpful in the recovery of many people.

 Medication-assisted treatment (MAT) is an evidence-based practice offered at our facility situated near Atwood Lake.
-Effective for opioid and alcohol addiction, MAT uses FDA-approved medications and behavioral therapy or counseling to address your substance use disorder and get you onto the path to recovery.
+Effective for opioid and alcohol addiction treatment, MAT uses FDA-approved medications and behavioral therapy or counseling to address your substance use disorder and get you onto the path to recovery.